 This shop has been compensated by Collective Bias, Inc. and Breathe Right® Nasal Strips.
 All opinions are mine alone. #TomorrowStartsTonight #CollectiveBias

 As a mom to two little ones, sleep is precious.
 My kids sleep pretty well at this point, but they are go go go all day long, and I need all the sleep I can get.
 I have been working to make our bedroom a soothing retreat, the perfect place to sleep.
 Recently I swapped out our old bedding for a more neutral comforter.
-I didn’t want it to be too bland or boring, so I decided to inject some color with decorative pillow cases, and I am sharing how I made my new pillow cases with ties.
+I didn’t want it to be too bland or boring, so I decided to inject some color with decorative pillow cases, and I am sharing my pillowcase tutorial with you all.

 - 1 yard of fabric (for a standard size pillow- for a queen or king pillow, you might need more) (if you’re making 2 like me, you’ll need 2 yards)

 - Sewing machine

 - Scissors or rotary cutter